Baseball DivisionsUpdated Friday November 16, 2018 by Downtown Little League.

 ➢ Junior Minors 7 (JM7) – teams are formed primarily through social rostering

-This division consists primarily (but not exclusively) of 7 year olds and is an exciting move for our children from the Rookie ball divisions, as they are now playing on regulation size ball fields.
+This division consists primarily of 7 year olds and is an exciting move for our children from the Rookie ball divisions, as they are now playing on regulation size ball fields.
 The kids continue using aluminum bats and soft baseballs, with 10 fielders and outs are recorded.
 The players will now become familiar with the strike zone as pitching is incorporated either through machine, coach or umpire.
 Umpires will not use “called strikes”, only swinging strikes to encourage kids to swing, while not being afraid to strike out without trying.
 Catchers will wear full catching gear and all players will use regular baseball gloves.

 ➢ Junior Minors 8 (JM8) – teams are formed through a combination of social rostering and skills assessment (if applicable)with the objective of creating more balance cross the Division.